 The winning schools—from Oregon to Washington, D.C.—demonstrate mass timber’s ability to deliver measurable benefits: improved student focus, occupant well-being, faster construction timelines, and reduced carbon impact.
 For investors, the K-12 segment represents one of the most scalable opportunities for growth.
 The selected designs represent repeatable, code-compliant models that can be replicated nationwide.

-By integrating biophilic design and sustainable materials, these projects model how wood construction can outperform conventional systems in cost efficiency, durability, and community impact.
+By integrating biophilic design and sustainable materials, these projects model how wood construction can outperform conventional systems in cost-efficiency, durability, and community impact.
 Each project will share performance data and design insights to accelerate adoption across school districts.
-Through the Mass Timber Competition, the SLB is not just funding design innovation—it’s expanding demand for softwood lumber in an essential market segment that builds both communities and long-term industry value.
+Through the Mass Timber Competition, the SLB is not just funding design innovation—it’s also expanding demand for softwood lumber in an essential market segment that builds both communities and long-term industry value.

 The Mass Timber Competition is another example of the SLB’s alliance with the USDA Forest Service to unlock innovation across the building sector.
-Since first formalizing their collaboration through a memorandum of understanding in 2015, the SLB and Forest Service have co-invested nearly $100 million in programs and competitions that expand markets for softwood lumber and position it as a sustainable building solution.
+Since formalizing their collaboration through a memorandum of understanding in 2015, the SLB and Forest Service have co-invested nearly $100 million in programs and competitions that expand markets for softwood lumber and position it as a sustainable building solution.
 These initiatives are unlocking innovation, removing barriers, and driving measurable growth in market share.

 CLT House | nArchitects |